brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 of _shukubō_, or "temple lodgings".
-Monks running the local temples open their doors to visitors, who are fed, clothed (with ever-practical [yukatas][yukata]), and given a place to stay and bathe in return for a fee.
+Monks running the local temples open their doors to visitors, who are fed, clothed (with ever-practical [yukatas][yukata]), and given a place to stay and bathe in return for a small fee.

 The temples are better run than any hotel.
 We walked through the front door of the one we'd selected (Jokiin)